 If an individual or corporate body has obtained a judgment in a foreign jurisdiction, or an award from an arbitration held outside this jurisdiction and it is believed that the defendant / respondent owns or has an interest in assets held within the jurisdiction, it is possible to attach such assets through the UK court.
 The procedure will depend on which jurisdiction dealt with the substantive claim and gave the judgment or arbitral award to be enforced.
 Subject to that, enforceability against assets in this country can be an effective means of recovery.

-“Working with Christopher Cox Solicitors was a pleasing experience.
+“Working with Cox Minhas Solicitors was a pleasing experience.
 Your ability to overcome complex problems was admirable and your strong emphasis on personable communication meant we could engage in an effective and professional manner”

 MD Specialist Groundworks Construction Company